-In this work, as well as in a previous one [14], we composed the new metamodel on the basis of portions of metamodels coming from other design processes (the list of elements is reported in Table 2).
+According to our previous experiences, we regard the construction of a metamodel as an iterative process.
+In this work, as well as in a previous one [13], we composed the new metamodel on the basis of portions of metamodels coming from other design processes (as prescribed by the results of the process requirements analysis activity reported in Table 2).

 In so doing we are aware that defining the core MAS metamodel means defining a relevant part of the 'philosophy' that will be behind the new design process and for this reason we performed this activity during several meetings often involving stakeholders that would be employed in the usage of the new design process.

-By starting from parts of metamodels coming from other processes, in the definition of a new MAS metamodel it is possible to incur in three different situations:
+While defining the new MAS metamodel by starting from parts of metamodels coming from other processes, we can incur in three different situations:

-- (1) The different metamodels contribute to the new one with parts that are totally disjointed (this happens when the selected metamodel elements combine together without overlapping each other).
+(1) The different metamodels contribute to the new one with parts that are totally disjointed (this happens when the selected metamodel elements combine together without overlapping each other).
 In this case a harmonization of concept definitions coming from different sources is probably advisable but it is not strictly required.
-An example of this situation can be the case when the resulting core metamodel includes the concept of agent coming from one design process and the concept of role from another; they are related in the resulting model but it is not strictly necessary to change their definitions, sometimes they are already congruent (a detailed check is anyway highly advisable). - (2) The different metamodels contribute to the new one with parts that overlap each other and overlapping elements have the same (or similar) definitions bounded to elements with different names.
+An example of this situation can be the case when the resulting core metamodel includes the concept of agent coming from one design process and the concept of role coming from another; they are related in the resulting model but it is not strictly necessary to change their definitions, sometimes they are already congruent (a detailed check is anyway highly advisable).

+- (2) The different metamodels contribute to the new one with parts that overlap each other and overlapping elements have the same (or similar) definitions bounded to elements with different names.
 In this case a definition-oriented identification of concepts for the new metamodel assembly is advisable.
-This means that concepts should be addressed on the basis of their definitions and a partial or even global renaming activity is required in order to have a well composed metamodel with concept names and definitions put in harmony each other.

-(3) The different metamodels contribute to the new one with parts that overlap each other and overlapping concepts have the same names bounded to elements with different definitions.
-This is the worst case since coherence of definition of the new metamodel elements is not easily reached.
+This means that concepts should be addressed on the basis of their definitions and a partial or even global renaming activity is required in order to have a well composed metamodel with concept names and definitions put in harmony each other. - (3) The different metamodels contribute to the new one with parts that overlap each other and overlapping concepts have the same names bounded to elements with different definitions.
+This is the worst case since coherence of definitions of the new metamodel elements is not easily reached.
 Elements coming from different metamodels, when assembled in a new one, can originate non-sense situations that can only be solved by modifying the definition of the elements, in order to define a meaningful structure.

-We already discussed a case study mainly belonging to the above described point 3 in [14]; in this paper we will mainly discuss the first case since parts coming from different metamodels will not significantly overlap.
+We already discussed a case study mainly belonging to the above described point 3 in [13]; in this paper we will mainly discuss the first case since parts coming from different metamodels will not significantly overlap.
 Of course, it is also possible that the above-discussed cases are all together present in a specific experiment.